Career paths are no longer linear, and resume gaps in 2026 clearly reflect this shift, even though resumes still pretend they follow a straight path.

 Both approaches backfire.

-The right way to explain gaps in 2026
+The right way to explain resume gaps in 2026

 The most effective resumes treat gaps as intentional phases, not interruptions.